DevAgnihotri/AgniQ/planner.md

 * Before measurement, quantum computers can **store and process many possibilities at once**
 * Measurement is where we extract classical information from that quantum state
 * The art of quantum algorithms is to *manipulate* the qubits so that when measured, the **correct answer** appears with high probability

 ---
-Alright — here’s **Step 5** in our simple-but-technical journey.

----